View on GitHub

 How to customize the config file

-Below we show all the variables:
+Below we show all the config file variables:

 USER/ADMIN